 This method of editing allows you to select a placed harness entry object directly in the workspace and change its location graphically.

 Click and drag to reposition the harness entry vertically along the edge of its parent harness connector as required.

 Hold Ctrl then click and drag the harness entry to move it from the current harness connector to another harness connector on the sheet.
 Once the harness entry has cleared the boundary of the source harness connector, the Ctrl key can be released.

 Clicking and dragging the harness entry outside of the harness connector boundary will cause the harness connector to automatically resize to accommodate the entry's new location.

 The name text for a harness entry object can be edited in-place by:

 Single-clicking the harness entry to select it.

-Single-clicking again (or pressing the Enter key) to enter the in-place editing mode.
+Single-clicking again (or pressing Enter) to enter the in-place editing mode.
 Sufficient time between each click should be given to ensure the software does not interpret the two single-clicks as one double-click.

-To finish editing in-place text, press the Enter key or use the mouse to click away from the harness entry.
+To finish editing in-place text, press Enter or use the mouse to click away from the harness entry.